d2l-ai/d2l-en/chapter_linear-classification/environment-and-distribution-shift.md

 that must be carefully considered.
-If we are deploying a medical diagnostic system, we need to know for which populations it may work and which it may not.
+If we are deploying a medical diagnostic system, we need to know for which populations it may work and for which it may not.
 Overlooking foreseeable risks to the welfare of a subpopulation could cause us to administer inferior care.
 Moreover, once we contemplate decision-making systems,